-Risks of enotracheal intubation
+Risks of endotracheal intubation

 Intubation can be life saving.
 However, there are risks that can arise from intubation, particularly if an individual is intubated for a prolonged period of time.
 Some of these complications can be life-threatening.

-Minor complications of intubation can includes sore throat, injury of the lips, gums, teeth or structures of the upper airway.
+Minor complications of endotracheal intubation can includes sore throat, injury of the lips, gums, teeth or structures of the upper airway.
 Bleeding may also occur.
 More serious complications can include hypoxemia, hypotension, pulmonary aspiration, and difficulty in intubation, including oesophageal intubation.